-As a small business owner in Bedford, NH you want to believe that you can trust your employees.
+As a small business owner in New Hampshire you want to believe that you can trust your employees.
 However it is possible that your company's funds could be embezzled by the very employees you entrust to handle it.
 This crime not only impacts your bottom line, but hurts company morale and trust of all other employees.
 Fortunately, insurance can be purchased to cover employee theft and dishonesty, but do not make the assumption that it is automatically included in your commercial insurance package because often it is not.

 What is Embezzlement?

 Embezzlement is the theft or misappropriation of funds placed in one's trust.
-A common example would be when a cashier at a local Bedford store, who has the job responsibility of handling the company's money, is stealing from the till.
+A common example would be when a cashier at a NH store, who has the job responsibility of handling the company's money, is stealing from the till.
 When an employee has access to but not ownership of the funds, a theft is considered embezzlement.